 Stop fighting yourself

 But you do things which take you away from your goals.

 You have a ‘disciplined self’ that thinks rationally and identifies goals, and an ‘impulsive self’ that takes the easy option when it’s presented to you.

 You tell yourself you’ll get up early…

-But when your alarm goes off for the fourth time, you hit snooze again.
-Your disciplined self – that set the alarm – just lost to your impulsive self.
+But when your alarm goes off for the fourth time, you hit the snooze button.
+Again.

-You really want to shift some weight.
-But hey, look – someone just brought cronuts to a meeting.
+But look – someone just brought cronuts to a meeting.
 And they’re free.
 Munch.
-Another victory for impulsive you over disciplined you.

 Now that we’ve flattened the curve medically, it’s time to discuss how we manage the consequences of that action economically.
 We need to work together to #shortenthedip.